 Joseline Hernandez Attacks Stevie J’s Daughter, 18, On Twitter & Calls Her A ‘Hoe’

 Joseline Hernandez with the shots!
-The ‘Puerto Rican princess’ just put Stevie J’s daughter, Savannah Jordan on blast!
-After Savannah said Joseline was ‘toxic’ for Stevie, that’s when all hell broke loose!
+She just put Stevie J’s daughter, Savannah Jordan on blast!
+After Sav said Joseline was ‘toxic’ for Stevie, that’s when all hell broke loose!
 See her angry tweets!

 Joseline Hernandez, 30, doesn’t play by the rules, no matter who you are!
 She went after her man’s daughter, Savannah, 18, on Twitter, June 27, and called her a “nappy headed hoe”!
 During last night’s episode of Love & Hip Hop ATL, Savannah told Mimi Faust, 47, that Joseline is not a good influence on her father, Stevie J, 45!
 “She is so toxic to him,” Savannah told Mimi during a vent session about Jos.
 And, you know the self-proclaimed, “Puerto Rican princess” wasn’t going to let her get away with that one, did you?